This variant spreads in messages with following content:

 This variant also replicates using mIRC and Pirch IRC clients.
 It replaces the "script.ini" from mIRC and "events.ini" from Pirch installation directories, causing that the worm will send itself to the IRC user that joins the channel where an infected user is.

 VBSWG.V also goes trough all local and network drivers from the system, and replaces every file with either ".vbs" or ".vbe" extension with itself.
 It also attempts to locate mIRC and Pirch installations from these drives.

 This variant shows the following message box upon execution:

 Error Decompressing JPEG Picture

-Description Created: Analysis: Katrin Tocheva and Sami Rautiainen, F-Secure; March 2001
+Description Details: Analysis: Katrin Tocheva and Sami Rautiainen, F-Secure; March 2001